Grammar 2 April 2026 5 min read

 • -eau: le gâteau, le chapeau, le bateau

-• -phone, -scope, -graphe: le téléphone, le microscope
+• -phone, -scope, -graphe: le téléphone, le microscope, le paragraphe

 Feminine Endings